edinburghlivinglab/dds/pages/project_success.md

 permalink: "/project_success/"
 ---

+Success in DDS is not about making a certain type of "thing", using a certain amount of  technology, or getting certain results.
+It is almost entirely about your team participating in and reflecting on different parts of a design process, as you develop a potential solution to a problem.
+Food and sustainability is a large and complex issue that doesn't admit easy solutions, let alone in one semester.
+Although much of our education encourages us to find the right answer, making the transition to a more sustainable food system isn't that kind of problem&mdash;there is no right answer.
+Instead, we are asking you do develop a design that could *potentially* make a difference on your chosen problem.

+Suppose you experiment with an intervention, and it doesn't do what you expected.
+One way of thinking about this is that your design "failed".
+Another way of thinking about it is that you have learned something, namely that some of your predictions and assumptions turn out to be incorrect.
+It is not so important whether your project succeeds or fails to do what you intended.
+What does matter is that you can show what you have learned from the outcomes and that you can show that you have thought carefully about the methods that you adopted.

 Below, we spell out what your team should achieve in order for your project to count as successful for DDS.

 ###### Explore a sub-theme of food and sustainability issues at the University and propose a design-based solution to a current question or problem